Brain tumour

 What is a brain tumour?

-How brain tumours affect the brain
+How do brain tumours affect the brain?

 Your brain is your body’s control centre, responsible for memory, movement, emotions, and vital functions.
 A tumour, whether benign or malignant, can interfere with these processes by: